cortex-lab/phy/docs/visualization.md

 * Inter-spike intervals (computed using all spikes for the selected clusters)
 * Instantenous firing-rate (computed using all spikes for the selected clusters)
-* Template amplitude (computed using the same subset of spikes as in the amplitude view)

 ![image](https://user-images.githubusercontent.com/1942359/58951704-193e5080-8792-11e9-873f-91a9115a9e7c.png)

 #### Keyboard shortcuts and snippets

 ```
-Keyboard shortcuts for TemplateGUI - AmplitudeHistogramView
-- set_n_bins                               - (:an)
-- set_x_max                                - (:am)
-- change window size                       ctrl+wheel

 Keyboard shortcuts for TemplateGUI - FiringRateView
 - set_n_bins                               - (:fn)
 - set_x_max                                - (:fm)